A Minimal-Assumption Analysis of Q-Learning with Time-Varying Policies: Introduction

 For most existing results—especially those concerning non-asymptotic analysis \cite{even2003learning, beck2012error, qu2020finite, beck2013improved,chen2024lyapunov,lee2024final}—the learning policy is typically assumed to be stationary, with a few exceptions \cite{jin2018q,liu2025linear}, which we discuss in more detail in Section~\ref{subsec:literature}.
-In practice, however, Q-learning is almost always implemented with time-varying policies, such as $\epsilon$-greedy, Boltzmann (softmax) exploration, or combinations and variants of these \cite{van2016deep,tokic2011value,wang2016dueling}.
-For example, in the seminal work \cite{mnih2015human} that introduced the DQN, the learning policy was explicitly chosen to be $\epsilon$-greedy.
+In practice, however, Q-learning is almost always implemented with time-varying policies, such as $\epsilon$-greedy \cite{mnih2015human}, Boltzmann (softmax) exploration \cite{leslie2005individual,liu2025linear,meyn2024projected}, or combinations and variants of these \cite{van2016deep,tokic2011value,haarnoja2017reinforcement}.
 This gap between theoretical assumptions and practical implementations motivates us to develop new theoretical insights into the non-asymptotic behavior of Q-learning under time-varying policies, with the aim of better guiding its use in modern applications.

-From a stochastic approximation viewpoint, the time-varying nature of the learning policy implies that the noise sequence in Q-learning with on-policy sampling\footnote{Throughout this paper, we refer to Q-learning with time-varying learning policies (such as $\epsilon$-greedy, softmax, or their combinations and variants) as \emph{Q-learning with on-policy sampling}, in contrast to off-policy Q-learning where the learning policy is stationary.} forms a rapidly time-inhomogeneous Markov chain, which poses a fundamental analytical challenge.
+From a stochastic approximation viewpoint, the time-varying nature of the learning policy implies that the noise sequence in Q-learning with on-policy sampling\footnote{Throughout this paper, we refer to Q-learning with time-varying learning policies (such as $\epsilon$-greedy, softmax, or their combinations and variants) as \emph{Q-learning with on-policy sampling}, in contrast to off-policy Q-learning where the learning policy is stationary.} forms a rapidly varying time-inhomogeneous Markov chain, which poses a fundamental analytical challenge.
 Existing analyses of RL algorithms under stationary learning policies typically rely on Markov chain mixing arguments \cite{srikant2019finite,bhandari2018finite}.
 However, when the policy is time-varying, it is unclear how to apply such techniques without imposing strong assumptions—such as requiring every policy encountered by the algorithm's trajectory to induce a uniformly ergodic Markov chain with mixing rates uniformly bounded from above and stationary distributions uniformly bounded away from zero \cite{liu2025linear,zou2019finite}.
 Moreover, under such assumptions, one cannot theoretically capture the exploration–exploitation trade-off inherent in Q-learning with on-policy sampling.
 We return to this issue in greater detail in Section~\ref{sec:main results}.